 Here are some steps you can complete to keep your house safe:

-- Every home with at least one natural gas furnace, connected garage or fireplace requires a carbon monoxide alarm.
-You should have a detector on all levels of your home, in addition to the basement and garage.
+- Every home with at least one gas furnace, connected garage or fireplace needs to have a carbon monoxide alarm.
+You should have an alarm on all levels of your home, in addition to the basement and garage.
 You also should have one installed inside or outside of every bedroom.
-Don’t use a carbon monoxide alarm in your residence?
+Aren’t using a carbon monoxide system in your residence?

 Call D.A.
-Bennett Service Experts Heating & Air Conditioning at 518-205-3324 to buy one.
+Bennett Service Experts at 518-205-3324 to buy one.
 Ask our Experts about our economical Wi-Fi carbon monoxide detectors.

-- If you presently own a carbon monoxide system, frequently check or replace the batteries.
-You should test batteries every 90 days, and buy a new detector every three to five years.
+- If you currently use a carbon monoxide system, frequently check or put in new batteries.
+You should test batteries every season, and buy a new detector every three to five years.

-- If your carbon monoxide alarm alerts you to danger, leave your residence immediately and dial 911.
+- If your carbon monoxide alarm alerts you to danger, leave your house immediately and dial 911.

-Protect Your Loved Ones with Support from D.A.
-Bennett Service Experts Heating & Air Conditioning
+Keep Your Family Safe with Support from D.A.
+Bennett Service Experts

-Carbon monoxide doesn’t have to be scary, and with the proper steps your family can be guarded from the hazardous gas.
-Take the necessary steps and call D.A.
-Bennett Service Experts Heating & Air Conditioning at 518-205-3324 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your house can be guarded from the hazardous gas.
+Take the necessary steps and call Service Experts at 518-205-3324 to learn more.